-The Partnership expects to have sufficient liquidity to continue to support long-term commitments and ongoing operations despite potential uncertainties associated with the global pandemic attributable to the outbreak and continued spread of COVID-19.
-The Partnership was in compliance with all debt covenants as of March 31, 2020.
-The Partnership's liquidity is also positively influenced by continued low commodity prices experienced in the six months ended March 31, 2020 and the expected low working capital requirements that typically occur in the second half of the Partnership's fiscal year.
+The Partnership expects to have sufficient liquidity including cash on hand and available credit agreement borrowings to continue to support long-term commitments and ongoing operations despite uncertainties associated with the outbreak and continued spread of COVID-19.
+The Partnership's liquidity has been positively influenced by continued low commodity prices experienced during the nine months ended June 30, 2020 and the expected low working capital requirements that typically occur during the second half of the Partnership's fiscal year.
 In addition, the Partnership does not have any near-term senior note maturities.
-The COVID-19 global pandemic is a rapidly evolving situation and the Partnership cannot predict the ultimate impact it will have on its liquidity, debt covenants, financial condition or the timing of capital expenditures.
+While the Partnership's operational and financial performance has been significantly impacted by COVID-19 in Fiscal 2020, it is a rapidly evolving situation and the Partnership cannot predict the ultimate impact that COVID-19 will have on its liquidity, debt covenants, financial condition or the timing of capital expenditures.
+The Partnership was in compliance with its debt covenants as of June 30, 2020.

-The Partnership's cash and cash equivalents at March 31, 2020, were \$7.3 million compared to cash and cash equivalents at September 30, 2019, of \$7.8 million.
-The Partnership's debt outstanding at March 31, 2020, totaled \$2,765.8 million (including current maturities of long-term debt of \$7.0 million and short-term borrowings of \$201.0 million).
+The Partnership's cash and cash equivalents at both June 30, 2020 and September 30, 2019 were \$7.8 million.
+The Partnership's debt outstanding at June 30, 2020, totaled \$2,726.2 million (including current maturities of long-term debt of \$6.2 million and short-term borrowings of \$162.0 million).
 The Partnership's debt outstanding at September 30, 2019, totaled \$2,892.6 million (including current maturities of long-term debt of \$7.7 million and short-term borrowings of \$328.0 million).
-Total long-term debt outstanding at March 31, 2020, including current maturities, comprises \$2,575.0 million of AmeriGas Partners' Senior Notes and \$11.5 million of other long-term debt, and is net of \$21.7 million of unamortized debt issuance costs.
+Total long-term debt outstanding at June 30, 2020, including current maturities, comprises \$2,575.0 million of AmeriGas Partners' Senior Notes and \$10.0 million of other long-term debt, and is net of \$20.8 million of unamortized debt issuance costs.

-At March 31, 2020, there were \$201.0 million borrowings outstanding under the Credit Agreement.
-Issued and outstanding letters of credit under the Credit Agreement, which reduce the amounts available for borrowings, totaled \$62.7 million at March 31, 2020.
-At March 31, 2020, the Partnership's available borrowing capacity under the Credit Agreement was \$336.3 million.
-The average daily and peak short-term borrowings outstanding under the Credit Agreement during the 2020 six-month period were \$293.9 million and \$359.0 million, respectively.
-The average daily and peak short-term borrowings outstanding under the Credit Agreement during the 2019 six-month period were \$303.2 million and \$422.0 million, respectively.
+At June 30, 2020, there were \$162.0 million of borrowings outstanding under the Credit Agreement.
+Issued and outstanding letters of credit under the Credit Agreement, which reduce the amounts available for borrowings, totaled \$62.7 million at June 30, 2020.
+At June 30, 2020, the Partnership's available borrowing capacity under the Credit Agreement was \$375.3 million.
+The average daily and peak short-term borrowings outstanding under the Credit Agreement during the 2020 ninemonth period were \$265.5 million and \$359.0 million, respectively.
+The average daily and peak short-term borrowings outstanding under the Credit Agreement during the 2019 nine-month period were \$281.8 million and \$422.0 million, respectively.